 - Use the bottom of a piping tip to cut out the center wholes of your cupcakes (for your compote filling).
 This creates a perfect even circle every time.

-- When piping your buttercream make sure your buttercream is cold.
+- When piping your pink champagne buttercream make sure your buttercream is cold.
 This helps your frosting stand high.
 I used a #902 pastry tip when frosting but you can use any tip you want or even frost them by hand.

 Lastly, if you try out this recipe, be sure to leave a comment/rating on how they turned out.
 I love hearing from you guys and will try my best to reply to every comment!
 And don't forget to tag me on Instagram!